[Major revision–posted 7/2/18 (replaces 5/17/10 edition)]

 OP 30.16: Commencement

-The purpose of this Operating Policy/Procedure (OP) is to ensure that there is a clearly understood and standardized commencement policy for the university.
+PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to clearly articulate a standardized commencement policy for the university.

-REVIEW: This OP will be reviewed in May of even-numbered years by the senior vice provost with recommended revisions presented to the provost and senior vice president.
+REVIEW: This OP will be reviewed in May of even-numbered years by the Senior Vice Provost with substantive revisions presented to the Provost and Senior Vice President.

-Diplomas are awarded each year at commencement exercises at the end of the spring and fall semesters and following the second summer term.
-Because of the large number of students graduating, it is often necessary to have two or more separate convocation ceremonies.
-Colleges will be assigned to a commencement time designed to distribute the number of students as evenly as possible across the various ceremonies.
-The School of Law conducts a separate commencement ceremony.
-Depending upon timing, it may be necessary to mail diplomas to students after the commencement exercise is held.
+As a result of the large number of students graduating, it is often necessary to have two or more separate convocation ceremonies.
+Colleges will be assigned a commencement time designed to distribute the number of students as evenly as possible across the various ceremonies.
+As noted previously, the School of Law conducts a separate commencement ceremony at a time that does not conflict with other ceremonies.

 04 Audit Services

 34 Academic Policies – Students

 60 Environmental Health and Safety

 67 Mail Services